LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation.rst

 You are going to be
-putting together your first programming assignment where you will be taking the various concepts we have learned thus far in lecture and lab and to put together your first meaningful program on your own.
+putting together your first programming assignment where you will be taking the various concepts we have learned thus far from class and to put together your first meaningful program on your own.

 This program will incorporate the following elements: